attila-lendvai/maru/doc/compiler.md

  - `=` is simple integer equality, i.e. it's very different from the `=` in the VM that does e.g. string comparison

- - for now lambda's cannot capture anything (fails with an explicit error)
+ - lambda's cannot capture variables

+ - no support for variable number of args for functions

  - special-operators can only take two arguments; i.e. arithmetics, comparators, etc (and the error message is obscure)

  - more, TODO

 ## Compile-time phases: `expand` and `encode`